evhub/coconut/HELP.md

 ### Pipe Forward

 Another useful functional programming operator is pipe forward, which makes pipeline-style programming, where a value is fed from function to function, transformed at each step, much easier and more elegant.
-In Coconut, pipe forward is done by the `|>` operator (or `|*>` for multiple arguments).
+In Coconut, pipe forward is done with the `|>` operator (or `|*>` for multiple arguments).

 _Note: Pipe backwards is also available, and accessed by the `<|` operator (or `<*|` for multiple arguments), although it is usually less useful._